rkutkarska/bz-art/README.md

 ### Firebase Authentication
 The project uses password-based accounts authentication with emails.
 * The **Administrator** account is created manually in the database.
 It can change the roles of users.
-The administrator can give the role **Moderator** to any registered user.
 His login credentials are:
 	* username: administrator@bz-art.com
  	* password: 123456
 * Each guest can register in the app and gets a **User** role.
+* The administrator can give the role **Moderator** to any registered user

 For convenience there are currently 2 more accounts created:
 * **Moderator**.
 His login credentials are:
 	* username: moderator@bz-art.com